 - there was no virus present in the sample taken

-You can return to your normal activities when you have not had symptoms for 48 hours.
+You should be able to return to your normal activities when you have not had symptoms for 48 hours.
 This includes going to work or school.

 If your symptoms continue or get worse, phone your GP.